 The definition of the UI is within the

 <UXML> root.
-The UI defintition is a series of nested XML elements, each representing a
+The UI definition is a series of nested UXML elements, each representing a visual element.

 The element name corresponds to the C# class name of the element to instantiate.
-Most elements have attributes and their values are mapped to corresponding class properties in C#.
-Each element inherits the attributes of its parent class type, to which it can add its own set of attributes.
+Most elements have attributes and their values are mapped to the corresponding class properties in C#.
+Each element has its own set of attributes in addition to the inherited attributes of its parent class.

-VisualElement being the base class for all elements, it provides the following attributes for all elements:
+VisualElement is the base class for all elements and it provides the following attributes for all elements:

 Positionto respond to mouse events or